arrow

 It is also very critical to maintaining safe and smooth financial transactions.
 This helps stop fraud and ensures that only authorized people can access important financial information.

 In the future, banking security will focus on verifying identity using fingerprint scanners, audio analysis, and facial recognition software.
-Financial institutions can reduce their reliance on passwords with these measures, which are frequently compromised.
+These measures can reduce financial institutions’ reliance on passwords, which are frequently compromised.

 Many mobile banking applications employ biometric authentication to verify a user’s identity before giving account access.
 Customers benefit from this as it eliminates the need for passwords or security tokens.
 It allows them to access their accounts with a simple fingerprint or face scan.